madhuri-15/66DaysOfData/#01/README.md

 ORDER BY id;
 ```

-This query the `id` and `MAX(salary)` columns only.
+This queries the `id` and `MAX(salary)` columns only.

 | id  | salary |
 | --- | ------ |
 | 1   | 110000 |
 | 2   | 130000 |

-But output sould be all the details of the all employees with correct salary.
-For that we can use `PARTITION BY` clause;
+But the output should be all the details of all employees with the correct salary.
+For that, we can use the `PARTITION BY` clause;
-With GROUP BY clause, we can only use column in select statement that is used in groupby clause.
+With GROUP BY clause, we can only use column in select statement that is used in the group by clause.

-PARTION BY clause with OVER clause allows us to query column information which is not the part of the partitions.
+PARTITION BY with OVER clause allows us to query column information that is not part of the partitions.
-In order to get unique records of employees for only current year, we will use `DISTINCT` function on `id`.
+To get unique records of employees for only the current year, we will use the `DISTINCT` function on `id`.

 ```
 SELECT